 What is in it for you?
 It depends on who you are and your interests.
 There is tremendous potential here to grow things. if you like gardening this is your paradise.
 The raised gardens have potential to create a sustainable healthy food supply for not only you and I but others.
 If you like outdoor pursuits there is a library full of books on all things about adventures like rock climbing, hiking, scrambling, mountaineering and canyoning.
 I am happy to socialize and chat regularly and even train and/or travel together for some outside adventures.
 You may have access to use certain gear that will aid you in getting into various outdoor sports - i.e. climbing gear, mountain bikes, canoe, camping equipment.
-I would be interested in having some help with designing a website for a non-profit society being developed by a group of recreational canyoners called “Canadian Canyoning”.
-My role in this is working within the volunteer search and rescue vommunity to help bring about better training for canyon rescues. this could be an enriching experience that would look good as experience on your resume - it will also be fun!
+I would be interested in having some help with designing curriculum and courses for recreational canyoners as part of the training offerings from guides associated with the “Canadian Canyoning Association”.
+I work within the volunteer search and rescue and canyoning and caving communities to help bring about better training for rescues in canyons. this could be an enriching experience - it will also be fun!

-Specific volunteer projects you can take part in:
+Specific volunteer projects you can take part in outdoors/indoors:

-1. Help with a workshop using reclaimed lumber and shipping containers
+1. Help finish and detail construction for a themed workshop using reclaimed lumber and shipping containers and other recycled stuff.

 2. Sustainable year round garden maintenance and continuous improvement